 Upon receipt of the third grade below "B" in a graduate course, the student shall be subject to dismissal from the Graduate School.
-The graduate dean will write a letter of academic dismissal, with copies to the student's graduate coordinator, the chair of the academic department, and the registrar of the university.
+For graduate courses less than three credit hours, the graduate dean and graduate coordinator will confer to determine the student's academic status.
+The Graduate Dean will write a letter of academic dismissal, with copies to the student's graduate coordinator, the chair of the academic department, and the registrar of the university.
 This dismissal will occur upon receipt of the third grade below "B" even in those cases where the first, second and third grades below "B" were awarded within the same semester.
 A student who has been dismissed for academic reasons may reapply for admission after a period of one year.